 Is it time for a career change?

-The grass looks greener and the sky bluer.
-But is it?
 These ten crucial questions, answered honestly, will help you to think it through, evaluate your position and view the prospect with a steady gaze.

 1. Why do you want to change?